Pope Pius XII and the Holocaust: 1939

-Nazis oppose the election of Pacelli as Pope
+Nazi responses to papal election

-The Nazi regime disapproved of Pacelli's election as Pope.
-Historian of the Holocaust Martin Gilbert wrote: "So outspoken were Pacelli’s criticisms that Hitler’s regime lobbied against him, trying to prevent his becoming the successor to Pius XI.
+There are conflicting opinions and information about the Nazis' views of Pacelli at the time he was elected pope.
+Holocaust historian Martin Gilbert wrote, "So outspoken were Pacelli’s criticisms that Hitler’s regime lobbied against him, trying to prevent his becoming the successor to Pius XI.
 When he did become Pope, as Pius XII, in March 1939, Nazi Germany was the only government not to send a representative to his coronation."
-Joseph Goebbels noted in his diary on 4 March 1939 that Hitler was considering whether to abrogate the Concordat with Rome in light of Pacelli's election as Pope, adding, "This will surely happen when Pacelli undertakes his first hostile act."
+Joseph Goebbels wrote in his diary on 4 March 1939 that Hitler was considering whether to abrogate the Concordat with Rome in light of Pacelli's election as Pope, adding, "This will surely happen when Pacelli undertakes his first hostile act."
+(Goebbels didn't specify what "hostile act" Hitler was concerned Pacelli might commit; during the years since 1933, Pacelli had issued numerous complaints about German violations of the Reichskonkordat.)